kevinfalting/kevinfalting.github.io/fail-safely.md

 which is doomed to fail open.
 What happens when a new state is added?
 Yep, it's _implicitly_ allowed.
 Congratulations, the new `Purged` state is now allowed where `Deleted` was not.

 We can make it a little better by describing what we want to continue, and negating it.
-See also [Happy Path Expressions](./negated-happy-path-form.md).
+See also the [Negated Happy Path Form](./negated-happy-path-form.md).

 ```go
 if user.State != Active {